Reever Knot

 The Reever Knot is a secure bend for joining two ropes.
 An important attribute of the knot is that each line going in and out of the knot is clamped at two points within the knot.
 For this reason it is considered secure and resistant to being shaken loose when subject to intermittent loads.

 The Reever Knot and the Vice Versa Bend

-The Reever Knot and the Vice Versa Bend are essentially the same knot.
+The Reever Knot is closely related to the Vice Versa Bend.
 They only differ in the selection of which lines are used as the standing and working ends of the knot.

 Given the structure of the knot there are three possible combinations one can use for the standing and working ends of the knot.
 The standing parts can be A-A, A-B, or B-B.

 The Reever knot results when the standing ends are selected as A-A. Selecting the standing ends as A-B results in the Vice Versa Bend.

 All forms of the knot are considered reliable and secure but it is suggested that the Reever Knot is the better version because the arrangement of standing and working ends in the Vice Versa Bend is not strictly symmetric.